vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 * [apache2](https://github.com/voronkovich/apache2.plugin.zsh) - Adds aliases and functions for managing Apache2.
 * [apple-touchbar](https://github.com/zsh-users/zsh-apple-touchbar) - Adds MacBook Pro's touchbar support in [iTerm 2](https://iterm2.com).
 * [appup](https://github.com/Cloudstek/zsh-plugin-appup) :hourglass_flowing_sand: - Adds `start`, `stop`, `up` and `down` commands when it detects a `docker-compose.yml` or `Vagrantfile` in the current directory (e.g. your application).
 Just run `up` and get coding!
-* [artisan](https://github.com/jessarcher/zsh-artisan) :running_man: :alarm_clock: - Laravel `artisan` plugin for ZSH to help you to run `artisan` from anywhere in the project tree, with tab completion!
+* [artisan](https://github.com/jessarcher/zsh-artisan) :running_man: :hourglass_flowing_sand: - Laravel `artisan` plugin for ZSH to help you to run `artisan` from anywhere in the project tree, with tab completion!
 * [asciidoctor](https://github.com/sparsick/asciidoctor-zsh) - A plugin for AsciiDoctor.
 * [asdf](https://github.com/kiurchv/asdf.plugin.zsh) :hourglass_flowing_sand: - Integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.
-* [async](https://github.com/mafredri/zsh-async) :1st_place_medal: :walking_man: :hourglass_flowing_sand: - Library for running asynchronous tasks in ZSH without requiring any external tools.
+* [async](https://github.com/mafredri/zsh-async) :1st_place_medal: :hourglass_flowing_sand: - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 * [atom-plugin](https://github.com/CorradoRossi/oh-my-zsh-atom-plugin) - A plugin for Oh My Zsh that lets you launch a file or folder in [Atom](https://atom.io) from [iTerm 2](https://iterm2.com).
 It's based on the Sublime plugin.
 Only supports macOS.
 * [atom](https://github.com/kingsj/atom_plugin.zsh) - A plugin for the Atom editor on macOS.
 * [auto-color-ls](https://github.com/gretzky/auto-color-ls) :hourglass_flowing_sand: - Automatically list directories with `colorls`.
 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) :1st_place_medal: :briefcase: - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 * [auto-ls](https://github.com/desyncr/auto-ls) :hourglass_flowing_sand: - Automatically `ls` when cding to a new directory.
-* [autoenv-extended](https://github.com/zpm-zsh/autoenv) - Extended version of the [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) plugin.
+* [autoenv-extended](https://github.com/zpm-zsh/autoenv) :hourglass_flowing_sand: - Extended version of the [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) plugin.
 * [autoenv](https://github.com/Tarrasch/zsh-autoenv) :1st_place_medal: :hourglass: - If a directory contains a `.env` file, it will automatically be executed when you `cd` into it.
 * [autojump](https://github.com/wting/autojump) :1st_place_medal: :hourglass: - A `cd` command that learns - easily navigate directories from the command line.
 Install autojump-zsh for best results.
 * [autopair](https://github.com/hlissner/zsh-autopair) :2nd_place_medal: :hourglass_flowing_sand: - A ZSH plugin for auto-closing, deleting and skipping over matching delimiters.
 Only tested on ZSH 5.0.2 or later.